Configuration

 clientSecret: <cloudflare-access-service-token-secret>

-provider: aws # default provider when --provider is not set
+provider: aws # default provider when --provider is unset

 windows: